MicrosoftDocs/Advertising-docs/BingAds/scripts/guides/single-account-access.md

 ---
-title: "Bing Ads Scripts single account access"
+title: "Microsoft Ads Scripts single account access"
 description: "Provides an overview of how you use BingAdsApp to access a single account's entities."
 author: "swhite-msft"
 manager: ehansen